OutSystems/docs-product/src/develop/ui/accessibility/intro.md

     ![Set the Enable Accessibility Features parameter value to true](images/enabling-accessibility-features-ss.png)

 By setting the **EnableAccessibilityFeatures** set to true, you activate the following features for all screens using the layout:

 * **Focus states** - allows you to set and highlight the focus on the current element.
-    * **Skip to content** - allow the user to skip the navigation elements on the screen, and tab directly to the content.
+* **Skip to content** - allows the user to skip the navigation elements on the screen, and tab directly to the content.
 * **Accessible links** - generates links with high color contrast
 * **Enhanced contrast** - allows displaying the content on the screen using a contrast ratio perceivable to people with visual impairments.

 ### Page title

-Screen readers use page titles inform users of the name of the page they're on.
+Screen readers use page titles to inform users of the name of the page they're on.
 To define the page titles for accessibility, do the following steps:

 1. On the **Interface** tab, go to **UI Flows**
 1. Select the screen to add the title from the list of screens